Protecting Your Account

 - Red Canoe will NEVER call, email or otherwise contact you and ask for your Online Banking user name, password, or other Online Banking credentials.

-- Red Canoe will NEVER contact you and ask for your credit or debit card number or PIN.
+- Red Canoe will NEVER contact you and ask for your full credit or debit card number or PIN; if you contact us, we may ask you to confirm the last 4 digits of a card number depending on your needs or concerns.

 - Red Canoe will NEVER ask via email or text for your personal information, such as your Social Security number, card numbers, PINs or passwords.
 Red Canoe does not conduct financial transactions via email.
 If you receive such a request via email or text, please do not respond or click on any links within it.